 For further information, please read the following article.
 “Research behind QG”.

-Planned Features: Will be released in Q2 2022
+Planned Features: Will be released in 2023

 Getting A Buddy

-We want to give each user the chance to get a Buddy and become a Buddy.
+We want to give each user a chance to get a Buddy and become a Buddy.
 A buddy is someone you’ll be accountable in front of, someone you can do programs with and can talk to when you have a rough day.
 As a buddy, you’ll also be there for the other person.

 To develop this feature, we need more users on the platform to make sense.
 We’re also looking into how, technically, to create it.
 Ideally, we’d like our users to sign up for the Buddy Program and automatically be assigned a matching partner/buddy.